kmbarb/PO-TAY-TOES/README.md

 # PO-TAY-TOES

 #This is my final project for Code Kentucky's Data Analysis 1 course.
 Ideally, it will be ran in Google Colab.
-The user will mount drive, upload the file named potato_pictures to Drive>MyDrive, then all of the file paths should stay the same.
+The user will mount drive, upload the file named potato_pictures to drive>MyDrive, then all of the file paths should stay the same.

 The libraries used are built into Google Colab, such as pandas and matplot lib.